-However, in a national review of 1,375 people's experiences, Healthwatch England found that between January and March 2021, 80% of people found it difficult to access timely dental care.19 Its report stated: "It is vital that the Government acts on these findings and reforms dentistry as a matter of urgency to create equal and affordable access to care".
+However, in a national review of 1,375 people's experiences, Healthwatch England found that between January and March 2021, 80% of people found it difficult to access timely dental care.
+It is vital that the Government acts on these findings and reforms dentistry as a matter of urgency to create equal and affordable access to care.